developerforce/salesforce-slack-starter-kit/README.md

 # About the Project

-This project helps you to create an opinionated minimum scaffold for building a Slack Apps that integrates Salesforce data using [Bolt SDK](https://api.slack.com/tools/bolt) (Node.js version).
+This project helps you to create an opinionated minimum scaffold for building a Slack Apps that integrates Salesforce data using [Bolt SDK](https://api.slack.com/tools/bolt) (Node.js version) and jsforce.

 The scaffolded app follows the monorepo approach.
-It contains a Slack App implemented using Bolt SDK (Node.js) and it also setups the needed Salesforce metadata for managing user mappings and authentication.
+It contains a Slack App implemented using Bolt SDK (Node.js) and it also setups the needed Salesforce data and metadata for managing users and authentication.
 The scaffold provides configuration files to host and run the app on Heroku.

 Most of Salesforce and Heroku setup tasks are automated to cut down a number of manual configurations required to set up development environments.